Install Xilinx Vivado

 Download and install Xilinx Vivado

 The Xilinx Vivado design suite can be downloaded from http://www.xilinx.com/support/download.html free of charge for registered users (registration is also free).
-For Ubuntu Linux, we recommend Vivado 2015.4.
+For this release, we only recommend Vivado 2018.1.
+The version used in previous releases 2015.4 is known NOT to work on this release.
 During the installation process, when asked for “Select Edition to Install”, please choose “Vivado Design Edition”.
 When choosing which packages to install, please add “Software Development Kit”.
 It is not required to install Xilinx Vivado in system directories, so choose any installation directory preferred.
-The installation requires around 21 GB of disk space.
+The installation requires up to 30 GB of disk space.

 A license is required to use the Xilinx Vivado suite.
 For users who bought an FPGA development kit, such as the KC705 kit, a voucher may be enclosed.
 This voucher will allow the user to generate a site and device locked license (version limited as well).
 Such a license will allow a user to implement designs targeting the sepecific FPGA used in the development kit, such as Kintex-7 FPGAs for the KC705 kit.
 This license is a version limited one.
 Users are allowed to install and update the Xilinx Vivado suite for one year.
 Once the license is expired, the old Xilinx Vivado is still usable but not updateable.